maedchenkunst2013/irrigation-raspberry/README.md

 # irrigation-raspberry
 You can change the parameters in irr.py to fit with your plants.
 At the moment it will save data on your plants soil moisture as .csv and in a .pdf diagram.
+For "minval" use callibration in your irrigated soil.

-You can use callibration.py and motor.py to test your components.
+You can use humidity.py and motor.py to test your components.
+0 means hight moisture (water is around 100), 1024 is air/dry.

 ## Components